R0bk/Transpector/README.md

 Select any model supported by Transformer Lens (there is a todo for correctly linking shortformer models)
 ![](https://github.com/R0bk/Transpector/blob/main/docs/transpector4.gif)

+Interactive jupyter notebook linked to the Transpector's display (Add custom hooks in py and see the affect on the model results).

+### Motivations
+Through determined effort [several](https://arxiv.org/abs/2211.00593) [groups](https://arxiv.org/abs/2301.05217) [have](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) (not exhaustive, only illustrative) been able to decode probable circuits and algorithms within transformers.
+Doing so has required significant technical knowledge, experience and time.
+This, in my eyes doesn't necessarily have to be true hence the foundational question of transpector - How can we reduce the iteration time and barrier of entry for useful mechanistic analysis of transformer models?

 ## Contributing and Developing locally